Low-Dimensional Gradient Helps Out-of-Distribution Detection: Experiments

 In addition to the aforementioned approaches, there are other detection algorithms, such as ODIN \cite{odin}, GradNorm \cite{gradnorm}, and Vim \cite{vim}, that demonstrate outstanding performance but are not suitable for integration with our low-dimensional gradients.
 In this section, we compare our method with these algorithms to demonstrate our superior performance in OOD detection.

 ODIN is an output-based method that incorporates the gradient of inputs as a data enhancement mechanism to obtain good detection performance.
-However, due to the fact that our low-dimensional gradients are not normalized to a scale of 0-1, it is difficult to determine an appropriate enhancement hyper-parameter.
+However, since that our low-dimensional gradients are not normalized to a scale of 0-1, it is difficult to determine an appropriate enhancement hyper-parameter.
 Hence, we do not combine ODIN with our reduced gradients.

 GradNorm leverages the norm of parameter gradients as its scoring function to effectively identify OOD samples, exhibiting outstanding performance on the ImageNet benchmark dataset.
 Nevertheless, in our specific setting, where gradients are used as inputs to our linear network, GradNorm is not suitable.